gerardormz98/insta-queue-ui/README.md

  - `Netlify`

 ## Note
 This is a practice project I built in my free time to challenge my development skills.
 It is not intended to be used in a production environment (yet) and all the data captured will be removed eventually.
+It's all stored in-memory.

 Feel free to test it and report any bugs you find.
 Suggestions or comments are also welcome!